hemantksingh/messup-learn/Security/Transport Layer Security.md

 ## How do you decide the type of SSL certificate

-Depending upon the nature of your website and how much do users need to trust your website, you can pay anything from $5 to thousands of dollars for a certificate.
+Depending upon the nature of your business and how much users need to trust your website, you can pay anything from $5 to thousands of dollars for a certificate.
 What’s the difference?

 * How reputable is the certificate authority (CA)?
 If they have weak cryptography or a deficient implementation of SSL or TLS, they  get hacked, you get hacked!
 * How well does the CA check you are who you say you are?